roblaing/erlang_mooc/README.md

 used in Erlang's <a href="https://erlang.org/doc/reference_manual/typespec.html">
 <code>-spec</code> and <code>-type</code></a> annotations.

-Here we think in terms of <em>sets</em> (as explained in the brilliant lesson by
+Here we think in terms of <em>sets</em> (as explained in a brilliant lesson by
 <a href="https://www.youtube.com/watch?v=JsduHKckB04">Eddie Woo</a>), or <em>types</em> as sets are known in computer science,
 and operations on these sets.

 Erlang promotes this thinking with its <a href="http://erlang.org/doc/apps/dialyzer/dialyzer_chapter.html">dialyzer</a> and
 <a href="http://erlang.org/doc/man/typer.html">typer</a> tools.

-<eme>Tip: use <code>typer foo.erl</code> to check your <code>-spec ...</code> statements by commenting them out after you've written them.
+<em>Tip: use <code>typer foo.erl</code> to check your <code>-spec ...</code> statements by commenting them out after you've written them.
 Regard it as a testing tool, not a substitute for thinking.</em>

-As with any programming language, Erlang has a
+As does any programming language, Erlang has a
 <a href="https://www.cs.tufts.edu/~nr/cs257/archive/barbara-liskov/data-abstraction-and-hierarchy.pdf">type hirarchy</a>,
 a phrase I think Turing-award winner Barbara Liskov coined.